Usman-bhat/tafaseer/README.md

 ### 📄 License

-This project is for educational and personal use.
-All tafseer content belongs to their respective authors.
+Code is licensed under the MIT License.
+See the `LICENSE` file for details.

+Quranic texts and tafseer content included in `assets/` are the property of their respective authors/publishers.
+Please verify redistribution rights before reuse.

 ### 🤝 Contributing